-In respect of the current year, the Board of Directors propose a cash dividend of AED 0.05 per share (31 December 2019: AED Nil) amounting to AED 10,350 thousand (31 December 2019: Nil).
+In respect of the current year, the Board of Directors proposed a cash dividend of AED 0.20 per share (31 December 2020: AED 0.05 per share) amounting to AED 41,400 thousand (31 December 2020: 10,350 thousand).
 The cash dividends are subject to the approval of the shareholders at the Annual General Meeting.

-18 Insurance contract liabilities and re-insurance contract assets
+18 Insurance contract liabilities and reinsurance contract assets